The best authors in the world would be nothing without editors. Editors offer an essential, impartial perspective on written content.

 A common trap writers fall into is repeating themselves, either with a particular word or by reiterating the same point over and over again.

 Remember writing essays in high school?
 Your teacher gave you a minimum word count to achieve.
 If you forgot to research for this essay, you might milk a single idea for all it’s worth.
-This results in a higher word count, but it doesn’t make for an essay that's actually good.
+This results in a higher word count for your essay, but it doesn’t make for a good essay.
 It’s bloated, boring and repetitive.

 The same phenomenon can happen when writing business content, especially if the writer is inexperienced.